 Your car is a valuable and expensive asset.
 Even with full insurance a car theft can be a cumbersome and expensive affair.
 But how can you help prevent theft of your car and possibly avoid an increased insurance premium?

 Did you know?
-In 2015 the #1 most stolen vehicle in the USA was a Honda Accord with a total of 52,244 thefts.
+In 2018 the #1 most stolen vehicle in the USA was a Honda Civic with a total of 52,244 thefts.
 Source: NICB

 The best way to secure your vehicle is by adding a Car Security System.
 But these systems are often very expensive and comes with a monthly subscription plan.